 The reality is that many people management practices, protocols and programs are initiated and implemented by HR.
 The HR team is constantly evaluating employees at large, measuring engagement and working to boost retention and happiness levels.
 Without an HR team, the organization would fall flat when it comes to recruiting, retaining and promoting talent that is aligned to culture and purpose.

-You’re not bound by processes that HR sets for you.
 Be a manager that leverages HR, but takes accountability to drive employee success.
 Remember, employees don’t leave your company or HR department, they leave you.

 Managers need to put their HR hat on